Area wrestlers, coaches grapple with tough opponent in COVID

 “We’re managing and doing what we’re supposed to be doing,” Ivatts said.

-Two titans in the Hockomock League and in MIAA sectional and state competition through the years — Foxboro High and North Attleboro — are scheduled to compete Wednesday at the Rocketeers’ Ken Pickering Gymnasium.
+Two titans in the Hockomock League and in MIAA sectional and state competition through the years — Foxboro High and North Attleboro — were scheduled to compete Wednesday at the Rocketeers’ Ken Pickering Gymnasium, but that meet was postponed as well.

 “But who we’re going to put out there, I don’t know,” Ivatts said of the likelihood of a reduced roster due to health issues.
 “You just kind of roll with it and do the best that you can.”